Important Information

 We may need to collect personal information by law, or to enter into or fulfil a contract we have with you.

 If you choose not to give us this personal information, it may delay or prevent us from fulfilling our contract with you, or doing what we must do by law.
-It may also mean that we cannot run your accounts or policies.
-It could mean that we cancel a product or service you have with us.
+It may also mean that we can’t run your products or services.
+It could mean we cancel a product or service you have with us.

-We sometimes ask for information that is useful, but not required by law or a contract.
-We will make this clear when we ask for it.
-You do not have to give us these extra details and it won’t affect the products or services you have with us.
+We sometimes ask for personal information that is useful, but not needed by law or a contract.
+We’ll make this clear when we ask for it.
+You don’t have to give us these extra details, and it won't affect the products or services you have with us.

 7. Cookies and similar tracking technologies